-A lack of expertise in the world art negotiations and auctions could also work against her.
-Picasso told Carvajal that she had had a disappointing experience working through the legendary Sotheby’s auction house to sell two major Picasso paintings.
+A lack of expertise in the world of art negotiations and auctions could also work against her.
+Picasso had told Carvajal that she had a disappointing experience working through the legendary Sotheby’s auction house to sell two major Picasso paintings.
 Sotheby’s secured $8.6 million for the Picasso paintings.
 Marina Picasso said she had expected buyers to offer more because they knew that the money would support her charities.
-The statement suggests she may have unrealistic expectations of both the art’s value and of buyers’ motives.
+The statement suggests she may have unrealistic expectations of both the art’s value and of buyers’ actual motives.

-Picasso, who published a damning memoir about her grandfather and his family, openly admits that her decision to sell the art has a strong emotional undercurrent.
+Mariana Picasso, who published a damning memoir about her grandfather and his family, openly admits that her decision to sell the art has a strong emotional undercurrent.
 For her first solo sale, she says she intends to rid herself of a 1935 portrait of a family standing in an arid landscape, which symbolizes the lack of love she felt from the Picasso clan.

 For those looking advice for their own business negotiations, the story has several interesting elements.
 First and foremost, it points to the inherent danger of approaching business negotiations with strong negative emotions.
 Abundant research has shown that strong emotions, such as anger, lead to impulsive and irrational decision making at the bargaining table.